 What is the most important information I should know about Evekeo tablets?

 Evekeo is a stimulant medicine.
-Some people have had the following problem taking stimulant medicines such as Evekeo:
+Some people have had the following problems when taking stimulant medicines such as Evekeo:

-1. Heart-related problems:
+- 1. Heart-related problems:

 - sudden death in people who have heart problems or heart defects

 - stroke and heart attack in adults

-- · increased blood pressure and heart rate

-Tell your doctor if you or your child has any heart problems, heart defects, high blood pressure, or a family history of these problems.
+• increased blood pressure and heart rate Tell your doctor if you or your child has any heart problems, heart defects, high blood pressure, or a family history of these problems.

-Your doctor should check you or your child carefully for heart problems before starting Eveken Your doctor should check you or your child's blood pressure and heart rate regularly during such as:
+Your doctor should check you or your child carefully for heart problems before starting Evekeo.

+Your doctor should check you or your child's blood pressure and heart rate regularly during treatment with Evekeo.